 - Each sheet is still processed in order.
-It is not possible to configure queries on separate sheets to be processed in the same batch. - For each sheet, queries with an assigned batch number are processed first.
+For each sheet, queries with an assigned batch number are processed first.
 Batches are processed in ascending order (batch 1 first, then batch 2, and so on).
 All queries with the same batch number are processed in parallel.
 This means: - The database queries for all Axiom queries in the batch are made at the same time. - Axiom query data is placed in the sheet in the order that the database queries are completed.
-For example, if AQ1 and AQ2 are in the same batch, but the database query for AQ2 completes first, then data for AQ2 is placed in the sheet first. - After all batches have been processed for a sheet, the remaining Axiom queries on that sheet are processed, in ascending order.
+For example, if AQ1 and AQ2 are in the same batch, but the database query for AQ2 completes first, then data for AQ2 is placed in the sheet first. - After all batches have been processed for a sheet, the remaining Axiom queries on that sheet are processed, in ascending order based on query number.